 Special education—clearing classrooms, 41.320(7)

-The State Board of Education hereby proposes to amend Chapter 41, "Special Education," Iowa Administrative Code.
+The State Board of Education hereby amends Chapter 41, "Special Education," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 256.7.
+This rule making is adopted under the authority provided in Iowa Code section 256.7.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, 2020 Iowa Acts, Senate File 2360.